Guided African Walking Safaris for 2026

 Set off every day in different directions and walk to special locations to see wildlife and plants.
 Top wildlife guides and their trackers offer private experiences inside the park for participants with a passion for both walking in the wilderness.
 Walk all morning, return for lunch and a rest during the heat of the day, then walk all afternoon and return to camp for nutritious meals around the campfire, bush showers and time to relax with a drink.
 Sleep under canvas on comfy mattresses and listen to the sounds of nocturnal Hwange, music to the ears.

-A walking safari in Mana Pools
+A guided safari on foot in Mana Pools

 Zambia’s Best Walking Safaris